Psychotherapy in Birmingham:

 Ongoing Integration Between Sessions

 Psychotherapy extends beyond the session itself.
-Where appropriate, you may be invited to reflect on particular patterns, observe responses in real time or practise specific interventions discussed in our work.
+Where appropriate, you may be invited to reflect on particular patterns, observe your responses in real time or practise specific interventions discussed in our work.

 -